ClusterHQ/flocker/docs/faq/index.rst

     :local:
     :backlinks: none

 Flocker is under active deployment and we receive a lot of questions about how this or that will be done in a future release.
-You can find these questions in the Future section below.
+You can find these questions in the Future Functionality section below.
 You can also view `ideas for future releases`_  and `user stories for upcoming features`_.

 If you want to get involved in a discussion about a future release or have a question about Flocker today, get in touch on our IRC #clusterhq or `the flocker Google group`.